-There are currently two national (USA) and two international (UK) Masters degree training programs in Global Health.
-University of California San Francisco (UCSF) and Duke University offer these more innovative and interdisciplinary (one year) Master of Science degrees in Global Health Sciences and Global Health respectively.
-In contrast, University of Washington, New York University, and University of North Carolina-Chapel Hill offer more traditional (two year) MPH in Global Public Health degrees.
-Oxford University offers a more innovative (one year) Master of Science in Global Health Science with significant emphasis on International Research Ethics; and Edinburgh offers a range of MS options combining Global Health training with, e.g., Anthropology, Public Policy, or Public Health Research/Public Health.
+There are currently two national (USA) and two international (UK) Masters level training programs in Global Health.
+University of California San Francisco (UCSF) and Duke University offer more innovative and interdisciplinary (one year) Master of Science degrees in Global Health Sciences and Global Health respectively.
+These interdisciplinary Masters programs are distinct from the handful of existing MPH programs with a mere global health "emphasis," e.g., University of Washington, New York University, and University of North Carolina-Chapel Hill, which offer more traditional (two year) MPH in Global Public Health degrees.
+Oxford University offers a more innovative (one year) Master of Science in Global Health Science with significant emphasis on International Research Ethics; and Edinburgh offers a range of MS options combining Global Health training with, e.g., Anthropology, Public Policy, or Public

+Health Research/Public Health.